dashersw/pedalboard.js/README.md

 Board
 ------

 Board is analogous to a pedal board, where you put and organize your pedals.
-It has an InputBuffer instance, an OutputBuffer instance and as many Pedal instances as you'd like.
+It has an InputBuffer instance, an OutputBuffer instance and as many Box instances as you'd like.
 A Stage can hold only one Board at a single given time, but you can have many Boards and can swap them at your leisure.
-A stage connects its Input to the InputBuffer of the Board and its Output to the OutputBuffer of the Board.
+A Stage connects its Input to the InputBuffer of the Board and its Output to the OutputBuffer of the Board.

 Usage: